rohit-kulkarni247/Quiz-Portal/README.md

     - Copy, Paste and Cut options are disabled to ensure full security.
     - Changing tabs/browsers/window leads to disqualification.
     - Answers are checked and crossverified with allocation of marks to each user.
-    - User is authenticated using API calls from <a href="https://www.credenz.in/home">Credenz Website</a>
+    - User is authenticated using API calls from [Credenz Website](https://www.credenz.in/home)

 ## Functionalities